tegbessou/tasting/README.md

 Separate each bounded context in microservice

-Reflect to add test on command handler and query handler => Va être nécessaire use test case
+Reflect to add test on command handler and query handler => Va être nécessaire use kernel test case

-Renommer les tests d'adapter en test d'intégration
+Renommer les tests d'adapter en test d'intégration => a vérifier selon la pyramide des tests

-Refactorer le AuthenticateUserCommandHandler pour utiliser le pattern Stratégie au lieu d'appeler chaque méthode.
+Refactorer le AuthenticateUserCommandHandler pour utiliser le pattern Stratégie au lieu d'appeler chaque méthode. => minor

-Dans les tests revoir la façon de clear les datas existantes pour les tests AdapterTest (tous les tests)
+Dans les tests revoir la façon de clear les datas existantes pour les tests AdapterTest (tous les tests) => high

 ## TODO
-All entity should be handled by aggregate root

-When we want to invite a friend to taste a bottle, we get a list of friend and we pass id to the tasting service to invite them, the tasting service should check if the friend is already a participant and if not create a participant entity

-Remove all repository and keep only the tasting repository

-Add a read model to handle invitation by user

-If I create data in another domain, i don't have to check if data exist in the main domain

-Create an api resource for each representation

-- [X] Remove Participant entity
-  - [X] Store only id (email) of participant in tasting, same for owner
-  - [ ] When user is created dispatch an event then we need to update information in tasting if it's email is present
+- [X] When user is created dispatch an event then we need to update information in tasting if it's email is present
+  - [X] Invite a guest which do not exist in our system and test it
+    - [X] Create the invitation and the read model should be created with an empty name for target (change read model to accept this)

-- [X] When a participant is invited to taste:
+    - [X] When a user is created with this email, I should to update invitation model to this name

-  - [X] we should create a read model invitation with all needed information
+- [ ] Normalise from/owner (id, email, name, fullName...) and target (id, email, name, fullName...)
-  - [X] we should create add information of participant in read model tasting
+- [ ] Look no participant mention in tasting

-- [X] Handle invitation when user doesn't exist just don't save targetName

-- [X] See all event in tasting and verify if they need to update read model
-- [X] Finish to separate resource and clean existing code